AnthonyAkentiev/cs364/README.md

 A combinatorial auction has n bidders — for example, Verizon, AT & T, and several regional providers.
 There is a set M of m items, which are not identical — for example, a license awarding the right to broadcast on a certain frequency in a given geographic area.

 For instance, suppose there are two bidders and two items, A and B. The first bidder only wants both items, so v1(AB) = 1 and is 0 otherwise.
 The second bidder only wants item A, so v2(AB) = v2(A) = 1 and is 0 otherwise.
 The revenue of the VCG mechanism is 1 in this example (exercise).
 But now suppose we add a third bidder who only wants item B, so v3(AB) = v3(B) = 1.
 The maximum welfare has jumped to 2, but the VCG revenue has dropped to 0 (exercise)!
 The fact that the VCG mechanism has zero revenue in seemingly competitive environments is a dealbreaker in practice.
 The revenue non-monotonicity in this example also implies numerous incentive problems, including vulnerability to collusion and false-name bids (see the exercises).
 None of these issues plague the single-item Vickrey auction.

+## Eight - Combinatorial and Wireless Spectrum Auctions

+Selling Items Separately.

+There is a fundamental dichotomy between combinatorial auctions in which items are substitutes, and those in which items are complements — with the former being far easier, in theory and in practice, than the latter.

+In a spectrum auction context, two licenses for the same area with equal-sized frequency ranges are usually substitute items.
+Theory indicates that selling items separately has a chance to work well when items are (mostly) substitutes.

+With complements, welfare maximization (without incentive constraints) is already a very difficult problem; see also Problem 5.
+We cannot expect a simple auction format like separate single-item auctions to perform well in such environments.

+### Simultaneous ascending auctions (SAAs)

+Simultaneous ascending auctions (SAAs) form the basis of most spectrum auctions run over the last 20 years.
+We discuss the basic format first, and then some of the bells and whistles that have been added on over the years.
+Conceptually, SAAs are like a bunch of single-item English auctions being run in parallel in the same room, with one auctioneer per item.
+More precisely, each round, each bidder can place a new bid on any subset of items that it wants, subject to an activity rule.
+The activity rule forces all bidders to participate in the auction from the beginning and contribute to the price discovery discussed below.
+The details of an activity rule can be complex, but the gist is to require that the number of items that a bidder bids on only decreases over time as prices rise.
+Generally, the high bids and bidders are visible to all — even though this can encourage signaling and retaliatory bids (recall USWest vs. McLeod last lecture).
+The first round with no new bids ends the auction.

+SAAs have two big vulnerabilities.
+The first problem is demand reduction, and this is relevant even when items are substitutes.
+Demand reduction occurs when a bidder asks for fewer items than it really wants, to lower competition and therefore the prices paid for the items that it gets.

+The second big problem with SAAs, which is relevant when items are complements (in- cluding in many spectrum auctions), is the exposure problem.
+As an example, consider two bidders and two non-identical items.
+Bidder 1 only wants both items — they are comple- mentary items for the bidder — and its valuation is 100 for them (and 0 otherwise).
+Bidder 2 is willing to pay 75 for either item.
+The VCG mechanism would give both items to bidder 1, for a welfare of 100, and would generate revenue 75.
+In a SAA, though, bidder 2 will not drop out until the price of each item reaches 75.
+Bidder 1 is in a no-win situation: to get both items it would have to pay 150, more than its value.
+The scenario of winning only one item for a non-trivial price could be even worse.
+On the other hand, if bidder 2’s value for each item was only 40, then bidder 1 should just go for it.
+But how can bidder 1 know which scenario is closer to the truth?
+The exposure problem makes bidding in an SAA difficult for a bidder for whom items are complements, and it often leads to risk-averse, tentative bidding by such bidders.